& Construction

 Professional CAD/CAM tools built on Inventor and AutoCAD

+In industries where speed is critical, augmented reality helps manufacturers develop, test, and launch products faster by speeding up the design and prototyping phases.
 Using AR in the warehouse can aid with product picking and maintaining inventory, as well as visualizing and fixing other stockroom problems.

 3D virtual prototyping software for automotive design—available as VRED Design, VRED Professional, and VRED Presenter